Sage-Bionetworks/challengeutils/CONTRIBUTING.md

 pytest -vs tests/
 ```

-Tests are also run automatically by Travis on any pull request and are required to pass before merging.
+Tests are also run automatically by Github Actions on any pull request and are required to pass before merging.

 ### Documentation